 But nothing.
 People did not pitch up to look at your boring slides, or even your very interesting visuals with special effects.
 They came to listen to what you had to say in the hope that it would be engaging, interesting and perhaps even educational.
 Dare we hope amusing too?

-It’s quite simple really.
-The only slides that really work either show something really specific, like a place on a map or a neat simple graph.
-Otherwise, they enhance a key point – not every point, please.
+It’s quite simple.
+The only slides that really work either show something specific, like a place on a map or a neat simple graph.
+Otherwise, they enhance a key point – not every point.

-In too many presentations the slide show becomes everything, resulting in the presenter becoming nothing, and the trusting audience being compromised.
+In too many presentations the slide show becomes everything and the presenter nothing.
+The trusting audience is thus compromised.
 Would it surprise to discover that a good microphone and sound system is much more important, and preferable to a whole lot of slides?
-So why all that hard work to put them together in order to bore your audience to distraction.
+So why all that hard work to put visuals together in order to bore your audience to distraction.
 I can reveal to you the two real reasons:

-It’s because the presenter wants something to fall back on in case presentation fear #2 (Losing my way) rears it’s head.
+It’s because the presenter wants something to fall back on in case of getting lost.
 It’s also because the presenter has failed to rehearse.
-Had they done so, they would not need a lengthy slideshow to fall back on, but rather a brief one, if any at all.
+Had they done so, they would not need a lengthy slideshow to fall back on, but rather a brief one, if any at all – or notes.